raydebug/puretexaspoker/selenium/README.md

 # Selenium Test Suite

-This directory contains Selenium WebDriver-based tests that run the same Cucumber features as the Cypress tests, providing cross-browser testing capabilities.
+This directory contains Selenium WebDriver-based tests that provide comprehensive cross-browser testing capabilities for the poker application.

 ## Structure